Tired of Hearing I’m Bored? Try These 50 Fun Activities for Kids

 6. Make a Scrapbook

 Starting a scrapbook with the kids can be fun.
-It allows them to not only display their artistic side, but also relive old memories and hear stories about themselves as you go through their baby pictures.
-You can purchase a scrapbooking kit or buy an album and go to a craft store and purchase your own supplies like jewels, stickers, special colored pens, etc.
+It allows them to display their artistic side, relive old memories, and hear stories about themselves as you go through their baby pictures.
+You can purchase a scrapbooking kit, buy an album, go to a craft or dollar store, and purchase your own supplies like jewels, stickers, special colored pens, etc.

-Scrapbooking can also be a relaxing activity and is great activity for family bonding.
+Scrapbooking can also be a relaxing activity and is great for family bonding.

 7. Build with Legos and Other Materials